dadaqingjian/AS-NMRer/README.md

 1. LogicBench: A dataset evaluating robustness against linguistic noise in Binary Question Answering (BQA) tasks.
 It includes patterns like DRD, DRI, DRS, etc.

-2. LogicEval (Multi-LogiEval): Assesses multi-step reasoning capabilities across increasing reasoning depths (from Depth 1 to Depth 5).
+2. Multi-LogiEval: Assesses multi-step reasoning capabilities across increasing reasoning depths (from Depth 1 to Depth 5).

 3. LogicNMR: A synthetic benchmark for probing non-monotonic reasoning in dynamic knowledge bases, with updates ranging from U=1 to U=5.